mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 - The `inline` method transfers the state on the command context object to the outside or executes other side effects.
 - The `run` method is used to finally execute the command chain.
 The context will be destroyed after the command chain execution.

 In the above methods, task-specific commands like `getSelectedBlock` are not implemented by the command manager but are registered by individual blocks.
-In fact, since BlockSuite separates the framework-specific `host` from the framework-agnostic `block-std`.
+In fact, since LumenSuite separates the framework-specific `host` from the framework-agnostic `block-std`.

 You can refer to the [`Command`](./command) documentation for more advanced uses of commands.